Nezteb/wildfires/README.md

 ### TODO

 - [?]
 Perimeter data
-  -
+  - What does this mean?
 - [X] Packaging and deployment plan
 - [X] Telemetry/Monitoring of workload
-- [?]
-UI to visualize current fires
+- [X] UI to visualize current fires
 - [~] Unit/Integration tests
+  - In progress